 Minors

-There are three possible minors in history and political science in the separate areas of history, political science and international studies.
-History majors may have a minor in political science and/or international studies, provided the guidelines outlined above are adhered to.
+There are three possible minors in history in the separate areas of history, international studies and pre-law.
+History majors may have a minor in international studies, provided the guidelines outlined above are adhered to.
 Minors include the courses listed below:

 HIS 200 Foundations of American Civilization (3)